The Psychology of Transcendence

 One of the key initial findings of the early transpersonal researchers was that exceptionally healthy subjects—whom Maslow called “self-actualizers”—tended to have peak experiences that were spontaneous, ecstatic, unitive states of consciousness and similar to mystical experiences that had been reported and often recorded in great detail by spiritual traditions of both East and West for centuries.

 Transpersonal psychology emerged as a new field dedicated to studying and mapping these experiences and the effects they had on those who had them.
 Because the researchers discovered that, even though the experiences themselves did not last, they tended to change the experiencer for the better.
+(See “Being Transpersonal,” Reflection 20 in Reflections on Being Your True Self in Any Situation.)

 The fact that peak experiences caused the subjects’ sense of identity and self to extend beyond the individual or personal to encompass wider aspects of humankind, life, psyche, and the cosmos meant that the subjects’ worldview became more unitive.
 And, even after a peak experience was over, they would tend to see themselves in more wholistic, even global terms.
-Their experiences were trans (beyond) personal and their way of being in the world improved.³
+Their experiences were trans (beyond) personal and their way of being in the world improved. ³

 Transpersonal psychology is also known as “depth psychology” that explores what Ken Wilber calls the relatively few deep structures that underlie the entire spectrum of human psychological development.

 The study of transpersonal psychology also includes such fascinating topics as near death experiences, altered states of consciousness in meditative practices, grief, the shared death experience, lucid dreaming, shamanic journeying, and the psychological movement some people make beyond self-actualization into self-transcendence.
-Articles in this section explore many of these subjects.

 ¹ (The Institute of Transpersonal Psychology, now called Sofia University.)